The Effects of Xanax Use

 - Muscle cramps.

-- Paresthesias or numbness/tingling in the extremities.
+- Paresthesia or numbness/tingling in the extremities.

 - Digestive upset.

 Outpatient treatment programs offer more flexibility than inpatient programs.
 However, some people need the additional structure that an inpatient program provides.
 It's important that you review all of your options and choose a program that's right for your physical health, mental health, and overall well-being.
+Any trustworthy program will also evaluate you first to ensure they can safely and appropriately meet your needs.

 To share your story or talk to others who understand, visit our Forum today.